debugpro/SimpleSSD-FullSystem/README.md

 ### BSD License
 See LICENSE file for more details about the license.
  - All unmodified/original files from gem5.
  - All modified files by CAMELab.
-You may want to check #1.

 ### GPLv3 License
 Following newly added files by CAMELab are GPLv3 licensed.